Top 10 Most Powerful Batman Villains

 He's stronger than Bane and is very smart.

-The Joker The Joker is a fictional super villain created by Bill Finger, Bob Kane, and Jerry Robinson who first appeared in the debut issue of the comic book Batman (April 25, 1940) published by DC Comics.
-Credit for the Joker's creation is disputed; Kane and Robinson claimed responsibility for the Joker's design,... read more
+The Joker is a fictional supervillain created by Bill Finger, Bob Kane, and Jerry Robinson, who first appeared in Batman #1, released on April 25, 1940, by DC Comics.
+Credit for the Joker's creation remains disputed.
+Both Kane and Robinson claimed responsibility for his visual design, while Finger is... read more

 The Joker is the most powerful and terrifying villain in the Batman universe.
 What is more frightening: a physically strong villain, or a deranged lunatic clown on the brink of death who has the entire city's mafia - and even Batman to some extent - at his disposal?